The Simple Baby Bedtime Routine That Really Works

 - Enjoy some sweet rocking as you ease your baby into the sleepy zone!

-As you can see, this bedtime routine has fairly undemanding steps that won’t lead you down the road to disaster.
+As you can see, the above baby bedtime routine has fairly undemanding steps that won’t lead you down the road to disaster.
 You can also begin teaching your baby to put herself to sleep by learning my “wake and sleep” technique.
 Be consistent with the routines, and your baby will be on a great path for good sleep!

-SNOO Smart Sleeper responds to your baby’s needs (just like a parent would) and automatically weans her off white noise and sound.
+SNOO Smart Sleeper responds to your baby’s needs (just like a parent would) and automatically weans her off swaddling and motion.
 Learn more.